KCisSICKnasty/SICKnasty-FO4/README.md

 *Custom Companion Names: (optional)*

 - Set any NPCs names to whatever you'd like.
 Instructions are in the ini file itself.

+*Discord Rich Presence REMAKE (F4SE)* (copy & pasted from mod description)

+- After first launch plugin creates an INI file at following path - "Data\F4SE\Plugins\Discord_Presence_F4SE_Remake.ini"
+- If you are using MO2 - it will be here -  "MO2\overwrite\F4SE\Plugins\Discord_Presence_F4SE_Remake.ini"
+- In INI file you could specify:
+	- bSimplifiedStatus (0/1)- will replace prepositions for current locations for shorter and neater statuses.Enabled by default.
+	- bShowPlayTime (0/1) - will show time in Discord profile.
+	- bShowName = (0/1) - whether to show Player character name.
+	- bShowLVL (0/1) - whether to show Player current level amount.
+	- bShowCaps (0/1)- whether to show  Player character caps amount.
+	- iMaxCapsToShow (0-99999999) - max caps count to display.
+	- bShowHP (0/1) - whether to show Player character HP.
+	- bShowEventStatuses (0/1) - Will determine whether event statuses will be detected and shown.
+Enabled by default.
+	- bAllowEventStatusOverride (0/1) - will determine whether event status will override the existing one in case the latter is active.
+	- fEventStatusDuration (1-100) - (in seconds) - how long does event status last.
+Default duration is 7 seconds.
+	- fUpdateInterval (1-100) - (in seconds) - how often will Discord presence be updated.
+Default value is 3 seconds.
+	- bDebugMode (0/1) - will enable\disable debug mode.
+Use only for debugging, disabled by default.
+	- AppID (Discord application ID) - if value is set - plugin will use your Discord app with it's logo instead of author's.
+	- bSwapLines(0/1) - Will swap places of State and Details(so they are like in original version of the mod).
+	- sCustomState(Text) - If not empty, this text will be displayed instead of Current Player state.
+	- sCustomDetails(Text) - If not empty, this text will be displayed instead of Current Player details.
+	- sCustomLargeImageText(Text) - If not empty this text will be displayed when you hover over Fallout image in Discord.

+- Translation:
+	- You can customize every text displayed by the plugin.
+	- In the same folder as INI file you can find "Discord_Presence_F4SE_Remake_Translation.ini" which is created alongside INI.You could replace default text displayed by adding setting values to ini.
+	- If values are empty(as they are by default) plugin uses default values.
+	- Translations from original version are incompatible.

+- List of default values(can be copied to INI):
+	- s_T_LaunchingGame = Launching game
+	- s_T_MainMenu = In Main menu
+	- s_T_StartedANewGame = Started a new game
+	- s_T_PauseMenu = In Pause Menu
+	- s_T_SleepWaitMenu = Sleeping
+	- s_T_PipboyMenu = In Pipboy Menu
+	- s_T_LevelUpMenu = Leveling up
+	- s_T_DialogueMenu = Talking
+	- s_T_LockpickingMenu = Lockpicking
+	- s_T_TerminalMenu = Using terminal
+	- s_T_BarterMenu = Trading in
+	- s_T_Crafting = Crafting
+	- s_T_VATSMenu = In VATS
+	- s_T_CookingMenu = Cooking
+	- s_T_WorkshopMenu = In Workshop mode
+	- s_T_Fighting = Fighting
+	- s_T_Exploring = Exploring
+	- s_T_In =  in
+	- s_T_With =  with
+	- s_T_LVL = LVL
+	- s_T_HP = HP
+	- s_T_Caps = caps
+	- s_Ev_HackedTerminal = Hacked
+	- s_Ev_BuiltObjectInWorkshop = Built

 __Discord Downloads:__ *(Discord requires an account in order to join servers.
 If you don't have a Discord, you should make one.
 Especially if you want support from me for this list. ;D)*